tpremoli/ADMIRE-DL/design.md

 - **run_name** `-r`: The name of the run.
 Files will be saved in `out/preprocessed_datasets/{run_name}`
 - **ratio** `--ratio`: The train/test/validation ratio.
 Files will be saved in `{run_name}/train`,`{run_name}/test`,`{run_name}/val` respectively.

-If you are using the kaggle data set, you can create the object files using the option

-- **kaggle** `-k`: The directory of the kaggle mri images.
-These should be in their original folder structure (i.e nondemented, mildlydemented etc.)

 If you're using an ADNI dataset, you must input

 - **collection_dir** `-d`: The directory of the collection.
 If the collection was downloaded from ADNI, this should be the "ADNI" folder